Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 10

-The portrayed individual, a 33-year-old man, grew up in Gelsenkirchen in a large family.
-At the age of eleven, he became a victim of sexual abuse – a trauma he repressed for many years.
-This experience led to difficulties in trusting others.
+At the age of eleven, he became a victim of sexual abuse— a trauma he repressed for years.
+As a result, he developed difficulties in trusting others.

 Photo / Editing: Chris Bolze